-HCA 295 Health Care Administration Externship
+Health Care Administration Externship 3 credits; 135 externship hours

 Field experience under the supervision of a cooperating employer and the College.
 Students apply the knowledge and skills they have gained in the classroom.

 Prerequisite: Approval by Department Chairperson and/or Clinical Coordinator